Welcome to CyberLink Member Zone

 9. What do people use to edit audio?

-Windows users edit audio with AudioDirector, the top free audio editing software on our list.
+Windows users edit audio with AudioDirector, the best free audio editing software on our list.
 Mac users tend to use the free audio editor GarageBand, and those needing a quick online option use MyEdit.

-AudioDirector is the best free audio editing software for PC.
+AudioDirector is the best free audio editing software for PCs.
 It is easy to use and has AI-powered tools to restore and clean audio files with the click of a button.
 It also supports audio editing in videos, so you can mix soundtracks and create sound effects in the app.

 12. How can I edit audio recordings for free?